How Much Compensation Can I Claim For A Herniated / Slipped Disc?

 Slipped disc’s cause irritation and pain to the nerves around them.
 Whilst this is usually expressed and pain, numbness, and weakness in the corresponding body part some people will not have any symptoms at all.
 Most of the time the hernia can be corrected without surgery, but more serious cases will require surgical repair.

 The slipped disc can cause pain in the area affected as well as the part of the body which is controlled by those nerves the gel is compression or touching.
 The cause of a herniated disc is not always clear.
-A common factor is aging, but this is not always the case.
-As you get older the discs in your spine What Causes A Herniated Disc?lose some of their water and become a little less flexible.
+A common factor is ageing, but this is not always the case.
+As you get older the discs in your spine lose some of their water and become a little less flexible.
 The makes them more likely to split open, and a hernia to occur.

 There has been a link drawn between smoking and herniated or slipped discs.
 Over time smoking can cause the disc to lose some of its natural flexibility.
 Just like with water loss, this can cause them to split open.
 However, just because you smoke doesn’t mean this is the cause.